 Tip: Please do not go with the lowest possible commission.
 Professionals are not at all the same.
 One should compare their reputation, expertise, skill set, services, etc.

 Not sharing final wishes and vital information prior to infirmity or death.
 Depression Era parents have a tendency to not share their final wishes with their children.
 Known as the “silent” generation, they don’t easily share vital documents, financial information, a copy of their Will/Trust (if they don’t have one that should be a top priority), and the location of all of these legal and personal documents, including location of keys, passwords or location of cash or jewelry.

 Leave a legacy of love and preparation, not resentment.

-©2017 The Estate Lady® Julie Hall, is a national expert in dealing with personal property in estates, including liquidating, advising/consulting, and appraising. http://www.TheEstateLady.com She is also the Director of American Society of Estate Liquidators®, the national educational and resource organization for estate liquidation. http://www.aselonline.com.
+©2017 The Estate Lady® Julie Hall, is a national expert in dealing with personal property in estates, including liquidating, advising, and appraising. http://www.TheEstateLady.com.
+She is also the Director of American Society of Estate Liquidators®, the national educational and resource organization for estate liquidation. http://www.aselonline.com.

 No part of The Estate Lady® blogs, whole or partial, may be used without Julie Hall’s written consent.
 Email her at firstname.lastname@example.org.